 Ask everyone to read the cards they just received, and then to arrange them in order of personal preference.

 Place the extra cards on the table and allow them to replace the cards in their hand that they do not like.
 Next, ask them to exchange cards with each other.
 They must exchange at least one card.

 After about three minutes, form them into teams and ask each team to select the three cards they like the best.
 Give them time to choose, and then have them create a graphic poster to reflect the final three cards.

 Select or vote on best poster that best represents the topic.

 Rearrange the Classroom (Change)

-Prior to class, set the desks up in the old “traditional” classroom row style.
-Except, that you should set your stage (podium, flip chart, etc.) in the back of the class.
+Prior to class, set the desks up in the traditional classroom row style; except, that you should set your stage (podium, flipchart, etc.) in the back of the class.
 Start your presentation (you will be behind them, facing their backs).
 Explain to them that this is how a lot of change is implemented in organizations.
 The leaders get behind their employees and attempt to “push” them into change.
-And the attempt to change is about as successful as trying to conduct a class this way.
-Note: for another change activity, see Push and Pull Change.
+And the attempt to change is normally about as successful as trying to conduct a class this way.

 Also, point out that this is how a lot of traditional organizations are set up, in nice even rows (departments), where it is hard to communicate and learn from each other.
 But, real teams develop when we break out of our boxes and design organizations that have cross functional teams working with each other.
 Ask them to rearrange the room so that real learning, communication, and teamwork can take place.
 Depending upon your learners, you might have to give them a few pointers to get started, but then get out of the way.